mikerenfro/ou-vrp-ci-landscape/ci-landscape-the-stuff.markdown

 :::

 ::: notes
-Now ACES at Texas A&M is quite a bit different than Stampede3, Bridges-2, or Delta.
+Now ACES at Texas A&M is quite a bit different than the other systems we've looked at.

 Its niche is in software-defined architectures and composability of resources more than raw compute power.